ESMValGroup/ESMValTool/README.md

 - Review `config-user.yml`.
 To customize for your system, create a copy, edit and use the command line option `-c` to instruct `esmvaltool` to use your custom configuration.
 - Available recipes are located in the directory `esmvaltool/recipes`.

+### Julia support

+To install the Julia dependencies you need to run: `./esmvaltool/Julia/setup.jl`.
+The dependencies for Julia diagnostics should be added to `esmvaltool/Julia/julia_requirements.txt` file.

 ### Running tests
 Go to the directory where the repository is cloned and run `./setup.py test`.
 Tests will also be run automatically by CircleCI.